 Blueberry Banana Bread

 I grew up with a mother who loves to cook.
-Shes a southern cook.
-She imprinted her passion for cooking on my sister and I. Everything she makes is great.
+She’s a southern cook.
+She imprinted her passion for cooking on my sister and me.
+Everything she makes is great.
 But one recipe that really sticks out for me is her banana bread recipe.
 I can report I’ve never had better Banana Bread than my Moms.

 In light of her banana bread being what I would call exquisite.
 I couldn’t just make the original recipe.
-I experimented, and made some additions that made sense without really changing the recipe.
-Example would be the Turbinado sugar crust, a small bit of baking powder and the addition of blueberries.
+I experimented and made some additions that made sense without really changing the recipe.
+An example would be the Turbinado sugar crust, a small bit of baking powder, and the addition of blueberries.
 I know you’re going to enjoy this Blueberry Banana Bread recipe.

 Here’s her handwritten recipe card.